Low-Cost Hydropower (NYPA)

 The New York State Energy Research and Development Authority (NYSERDA) offers a wide range of programs to help residents and businesses across New York State become more energy efficient and use more renewable energy.
 These programs give New Yorkers access to funding, technical expertise, and information about proven clean-energy technologies and processes that reduce energy waste, save money, and protect the environment

 ReCharge NY is an economic development program designed to retain and create jobs by allocating low-cost power to businesses and non-profit organizations via a competitive process governed by the New York State Economic Development Power Allocation Board (EDPAB) and NYPA’s Board of Trustees.
+Watch our recent webinar and then download PDF with additional details.
+Call us to further discuss.

 Municipal Power Districts